3.2 Investigating the outbreak

 3.2.4 Demographic data

 It is important to get the most accurate possible data.
 Compare the data from several different sources.
-Justify the choice of data used, and give the source.
+Justify the choice of data used and give the source.
 There should be consensus among the main partners.

 For example, demographic data from an old census can be used by applying the hypothetical annual population growth rate.

-3.2.5 Organizing the data
+3.2.5 Organising the data

 This is the descriptive stage of the outbreak investigation.
-The situation is described in terms of time, place, and person.
+The situation is described in terms of time, place and person.

 Time